Althaf-786/Machine_learning_Lab/README.md

-# 🧠 Machine Learning Lab
+Machine Learning Lab

+Name:-Mohammad Althaf
+ID:-B200923
+Class:-C1
+Roll No:-34

 A collection of hands-on experiments and assignments designed to reinforce core concepts in machine learning.
 This repo covers the full ML pipeline—from data preprocessing to model training and evaluation—structured week-wise for an academic lab setting.